TonjeSchjef/GarnioKnittingApp/README.md

 - **JavaScript** – For interactivity, such as calculators, "back to top" buttons or future form handling.
 - **Font Awesome** – Icons.
 - **Google Fonts** – Custom typography.

+Description
+Garnio is a web project that provides useful tools, resources, and contact options for the knitting community.
+The website is designed to be clean, user-friendly, and mobile responsive, with a modern and cozy aesthetic that matches the knitting theme.